explorable-viz/esop2025/author-response/response.md

     brushing-and-linking
   - Show how products-with-conjugates also support more focused queries, using the new simpler example to illustrate
+- Improve & simplify presentation of adjoint vs. conjugate setting and make clear the role of the De Morgan dual in connecting these two

 ### Sections 3 and 4 (Graph Operators/Semantics)